Looking for cheap (or free) food delivery? Check out FoodBoss today and find your next meal with ease!

 You might think Portillo’s is just a hot dog place if you’ve never been, but locals know Portillo’s is much more than that.
 As I looked over the menu, I found many options that intrigued my mind and my stomach (per usual).

 For that reason, I went with the combo beef and char-grilled sausage meal that looked particularly delicious.
 This meal is a combination of Italian beef and sausage pulled together and is combined on a French roll to create a very delicious taste.
-You can add whatever fixings you want, making this an excellent choice for first-timers.

 To get into the spirit of things, I order two jumbo dogs with mustard, relish, celery salt, onions, tomatoes, pickles, and peppers.
 Price is always something to consider at a restaurant, and I feel this is a good point to drop the bomb about Portillo's menu prices: they are incredible.
 My two jumbo hot dogs cost just $3.35 each.
 These are real local “hot dog stand” costs, and each dog is more than worth it.

 To compliment my order, I got a Coke ($2.35 large, all you can drink) and a strawberry smoothie ($3.29), with a side of garlic bread ($1.99) to munch on while I waited.
-Adding all that up, I paid $14.33 (before tax and tip) for two hot dogs, a beefy order of garlic bread, and two hefty drinks.

 While I waited for my dogs to show up, I soaked in the atmosphere of Portillo's.
 Like many downtown staples, it featured a variety of decorations that make it stand out.
 For example, there were many photos from when the place originally opened up.
 These were fun to look at, as was the gallery of famous people who have visited the restaurant.

 I would warn the picky eater, though, that Portillo's is not the place to come if you like to eat alone or without a lot of people around.
-So anticipate sitting closer than you'd like to stranger.
+So anticipate sitting closer than you'd like to a stranger.
 That's perhaps the biggest downside of Portillo's, though the more sociable person will love spending time meeting new people.

 Anyone searching for a “Portillo's near me,” knows how well the dogs hold up, but for the less experienced consumer let me fill you in.
 The atmosphere is a fun consideration, of course, but the quality of the food is all that matters.
 Do Portillo's hot dogs live up to the legendary status that has been placed on them?